Dartmoor towns and villages

 Bovey Tracey (3 miles from the cottage)

-Pretty market town just a few minutes drive from Lustleigh, packed with small independent shops offering local produce, pubs, tourist information, banks, auction house etc. Visit the local farmers market held every other Saturday, selling local meats, fish, cheese and cake.
+Pretty market town just a few minutes drive from Lustleigh, packed with small independent shops offering local produce, small supermarkets, pubs, tourist information, banks, delicatessen etc. Visit the local farmers market held every other Saturday, selling local meats, fish, cheese and cake.
+Interestingly, Bovey Tracey’s town hall is now home to Devon’s only Whisky Distillery.

 Chagford (8 miles from the cottage)